LucasVance/2100/more/objections-resources.md

+---
+title: Objections and resources
+parent: More
+permalink: /objections/
+---

 If you made it this far, you probably have a lot of questions.
 That is good.
 The ideas here—that capitalism is a state-corporate monopoly system and that a genuinely free market would be radically different—are dense and often counter-intuitive because they challenge deep-seated assumptions.

 I am also steeped in these assumptions, and it was total serendipity that I stumbled across these ideas.
 Because I am still discovering these details myself, I want to heavily push you towards resources much more knowledgeable than me.
 I am confident that almost everyone who seriously engages with these ideas with meaningful intellectual curiosity will be forced to reevaluate their worldview to a large extent.